AxelOP96/jetbrains/README.md

 <!--------- Theory: Units of information ----------!>
 Throughout life, we always find something to measure: the amount of food we need to cook for the family, the length and width of that couch you want to put in the room, our weight and height.
-The latter is especially exciting: it's really cool to learn that in just one year you grew by a full 2 inches!
+The latter is especially exciting: it's really cool to learn that in just one year you grew by a full 2 inches!(A lo largo de la vida, siempre encontramos algo para medir: la cantidad de comida que necesitamos para cocinar para la familia, la longitud y ancho del sofa que queres poner en el cuarto, nuestro peso y altura. )

 Each measurement requires an instrument and its own unit of measurement.
 For example, bodyweight is measured with scales in kilograms (or pounds), time is measured with clocks in seconds, etc. But how does one measure information?